-Annual base salaries for executive officers of Sempra Energy and its subsidiaries are set at the approximate mid-point of these salary data.
-In determining base salary adjustments, individual performance, executive responsibilities, market characteristics and other factors are also taken into account.
+Annual base salaries for executive officers of Sempra Energy and its subsidiaries are set taking into consideration the approximate mid-range of these salary data, individual performance and experience, executive responsibilities, market characteristics and other pertinent factors.

 Annual Incentives

 Annual performance-based incentive opportunities are provided to executive officers through cash bonuses under the Sempra Energy Executive Incentive Plan.
 This plan permits the payment of bonuses based upon the attainment of objective financial performance goals.
 Bonus opportunities vary with the individual officer's position and prospective contribution to the attainment of these goals and no bonuses are paid unless a threshold performance level is attained for the year.
 Bonus opportunities increase for performance above the threshold level with performance at targeted levels intended to produce bonuses at the mid-point for bonuses for comparable levels of responsibility at Fortune 500 companies.